pcanas/chicago-oejp/index.md

 <p style="text-align:center"><img src="img/results_by_business_type.png" alt="Important violations" style="width:350px;"></p>

-<p style="padding: 0 130px;">We will now slightly quantize the data by setting <strong>“Pass”</strong> as both “Pass” and “Pass w/ Conditions”, and <strong>“Fail”</strong> as just “Fail”.
-The other rows are not connected to the safety of the establishment.</p>
+<p style="padding: 0 130px;">We will do the same quantization as before, and get:

 <p style="text-align:center"><img src="img/results_by_business_type2.png" alt="Important violations" style="width:350px;"></p>

 We choose the failure rate as the safety measurement, as a customer going to a restaurant that would fail an inspection is quite unsafe.
-Because the __Fischer exact test__ gives us a p-value lower than 0.01 we can deduce from the plots above that chains fail inspections less often and so are safer.
+Here, the __Fischer exact test__ again gives us a p-value lower than 0.01, and again we can deduce from the plots above that chains fail inspections less often and are safer.

 ## Tying it together, are chains richer?